 I am a natural leader with a proactive, transformational, and participatory management style.
 I am a certified facilitator through MG Rush’s Facilitative Leadership Training.
-In my current role at the National Evolutionary Synthesis Center, I serve as the Assistant Director of Science overseeing the management of all the center’s supported science programs including 1,000 visiting scientists, 15 postdoctoral fellows, 5 graduate fellows, and 3 sabbatical scholars annually.
+In July of 2016, I take my new position as the Executive Director for the Louisiana University Marine Consortium.
+In my previous role at the National Evolutionary Synthesis Center, I served as the Assistant Director of Science overseeing the management of all the center’s supported science programs including 1,000 visiting scientists, 15 postdoctoral fellows, 5 graduate fellows, and 3 sabbatical scholars annually.
 I have worked to develop strong postdoctoral and graduate fellow programs that focus on strong mentorship, incorporate outreach, and help build better researchers and members of the scientific community.
-My position requires successfully connecting disparate disciplines to achieve scientific synthesis.
-I work in conjunction with our board of directors to define the center’s strategic course and have developed several new initiatives during my tenure including an outreach program to minority serving institutions and a program promoting writing about evolutionary science on the web.
-I am also proactive in generating funds to maintain the center including grants to NSF, foundations, and corporations.
-Last year, I helped secure funding for two center initiatives that provided training for young scientists and continued our center’s outreach efforts.
-This year, I secured funds from the Sloan Foundation to establish an Evolution of the Indoor Biome and the Lounseberry Foundation to establish a Mining Encyclopedia of Life initiatives at the center.
+My position required successfully connecting disparate disciplines to achieve scientific synthesis.
+I worked in conjunction with our board of directors to define the center’s strategic course and developed several new initiatives during my tenure including an outreach program to minority serving institutions and a program promoting writing about evolutionary science on the web.
+I was also proactive in generating funds to maintain the center including grants to NSF, foundations, and corporations.
+I helped secure funding for two center initiatives that provided training for young scientists and continued our center’s outreach efforts and secured funds from the Sloan Foundation to establish an Evolution of the Indoor Biome and the Lounseberry Foundation to establish a Mining Encyclopedia of Life initiatives at the center.

 My accomplishments demonstrate an integration of research and public outreach with an emphasis on science communication.
 My research continues to generate considerable press from outlets including Wired, Fox News, Discovery Channel, and NPR.
 My public writing is regularly featured in COSMOS, American Scientist, io9, Mental Floss, and Wired.
 My online writing on our ocean’s future and how geology impacts presidential elections were included in The Best of Science Writing on Blogs in 2007 and 2013.
 I also serve as chief editor for Deep-Sea News (DSN), a group blog I founded in 2005 to discuss ocean science and culture.
 DSN is considered the most popular marine blog on the web, receiving upwards of 500,000 visitors a month and multiple awards for outreach and activism.
 DSN has been featured content for Seed Media, NPR, Charlotte Observer, MSNBC, Fox News, Science, Nature, Discovery Channel, Wired, and National Geographic.
 DSN was also featured in the Columbia Journalism Review.
 I also often serve as consultant to mainstream media including ABC News, Wired, Talk Nation Radio, Forbes, Mother Nature Network, and NPR.
 I continue also to provide social media outreach training and consulting to a wide variety of scientists and scientific departments.